 - wiping up spillages. - keeping fridges and freezers clean and throwing away unwanted or out of date/spoiled food. - keeping the oven, the grill pan and microwave clean. - keeping surfaces clear (e.g. worktops and window sills). - washing up and putting away crockery and cutlery. - hanging wet/damp towels away from furniture or vanity/kitchen doors because they will warp.
-This will cause damage that you will be accountable for paying. - properly disposing of rubbish and recycling in waste rooms or pantry bins. - wiping down wash basins and shower recesses on a regular basis, removing stains, spills and hair from the drain. - keeping the room clean and tidy. - not storing perishable or dry foods on windowsills. - ensuring that rooms and bins do not smell or become unhygienic. - ensuring clear access to the balcony for maintenance and housekeeping staff.
+This will cause damage that you will be accountable for paying. - remove rubbish from your room and dispose of it and recycling in waste rooms or bins located outside at the entrance of A & B house. - wiping down wash basins and shower recesses on a regular basis, removing stains, spills and hair from the drain. - keeping the room clean and tidy. - not storing perishable or dry foods on windowsills. - ensuring that rooms and bins do not smell or become unhygienic. - ensuring clear access to the balcony for maintenance and housekeeping staff.

-Failure to maintain your room at the standard above or having an unserviceable room may result in additional cleaning charges.
+Failure to maintain your room at the standard above or having an unserviceable room may result in additional cleaning charges, can affect your rental references as well as eligibility to return in following years, in addition to the potential for a Breach Notice.